Stock market today: More drops for big tech stocks keep dragging Wall Street lower

 Besides hopes for coming cuts to the Fed's main interest rate, which has been sitting at its highest level in more than two decades, expectations for stronger profit growth from U.S. companies have also helped to drive stocks.

-United Airlines fell 1.1% after swinging between earlier gains and losses following its better-than-expected profit report.
+United Airlines rose 1% after swinging between earlier gains and losses following its better-than-expected profit report.
 The airline said conditions may be difficult for the industry given a glut of available flights until the middle of August.

 In the bond market, Treasury yields swung following some mixed data on the economy but remained close to where they were the night before.